 The financial leverage has various advantages to the company, management, investors and financial companies.
 The following are some such benefits:

 - Economies of Scale: The financial leverage helps the organizations to expand its production unit and manufacture goods on a large scale, reducing the fixed cost drastically.

 - Improves Credit Rating: If the company take debts and can pay off these debts on time by generating a good profit from the funds availed, it secures a high credit rating and considered reliable by the lenders.

 - Favourable Cash Flow Position: This additional capital provides an opportunity to increase the earning power of the company and hence to improve the cash flow position of the company.

 - Increases Shareholders’ Profitability: As the company expands its business through financial leverage, the scope for profitability also increases.

-- Tax Relaxation: When the company is burdened by the debts and liabilities, the government allows tax exemptions and benefits to it.
+- Tax Relaxation: When the debts and liabilities burden the company, the government allows tax exemptions and benefits to it.

 - Expansion of Business Ventures: The need for financial leverage arises when the company plans for growth and development, which is a positive step.

 There are certain drawbacks of the financial leverage which are mainly related to borrowings through debts.
 These are as follows: